sb-ph/portfolio-starter/content/pages/about.md

   order: 1
 ---

-A starter kit for static portfolio sites.
-Lightweight, customisable, open source.
-It is geared towards designers, illustrators, architects, all sorts of individuals who are interested in sharing images of their work and news / posts online.
-It isn’t quite ready yet but will be available soon.
+This is a lightweight portfolio starter kit by [Sam Baldwin](https://sambaldwin.info) and [Piper Haywood](https://piperhaywood.com).
+The thinking behind it comes from a decade of experience designing and building portfolios for designers, illustrators, architects, and other people that want to share their work and activity online.

-The intended user may not know any code but is interested in the tech underlying their website, is willing to write in Markdown, and is happy to follow a tutorial or two.
-It can be used as-is and deployed without touching any code, or it can be used as a jumping off point for further customisation if you’re willing to get your hands dirty with a little HTML and CSS.
+Portfolio Starter is lightweight and open source.
+The intended user may not know how to code but is interested in the tech behind their website, is willing to write in Markdown, and is happy to follow a few instructions.
+The codebase is deliberately basic to encourage tinkering and customisation for everyone, including a beginner that is just beginning to learn why `alt` text is important (hint: it’s really important).
+Since it uses the static site generator [Eleventy](https://www.11ty.dev/), Portfolio Starter can be hooked up to free static hosting providers such as Netlify or ZEIT Now.

+[Check out the documentation](https://github.com/sb-ph/portfolio-starter) to start experimenting, you can get a website online with the click of a few buttons.
+If you give it a try, [let us know](mailto:mail@sb-ph.com)!
+We’d love to see how people use it and where they take it.